mosip/id-authentication/docs/design/kernel/Kernel-idgenerator-mispid.md

 #### Background

-A TSP ID can be generated for each TSP.
-There are configurations during the TSP ID generations such as only numeric, length, restricted numbers etc,
+A MISP ID can be generated for each MISP.
+There are configurations during the MISP ID generations such as only numeric, length, restricted numbers etc,

 #### Solution